adrianhajdin/collaborative-editor/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Built with Next.js to handle the user interface, Liveblocks for real-time features and styled with TailwindCSS, LiveDocs is a clone of Goole Docs.
-The primary goal is to demonstrate the developer's skills in realtime enviroment that creates a lasting impact.
+The primary goal is to demonstrate the developer's skills in realtime environment that creates a lasting impact.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+** members.
 It's a place where people help each other out.